sisihagen/website/content/en/blog/2020/03/the-fake-invasion.md

 A particularly bizarre example of this is the coverage of the Panama Papers tax haven scandal.
 A Ukrainian billionaire was also involved in the affair and at least seven journalists, some of them high-ranking journalists, managed to tell the story of the alleged Russian invasion of Ukraine in 2014 through this link between 4 and 8 April 2016.
 And this, mind you, in the context of a scandal about tax evasion and money laundering in the Central American country of Panama.

 Konrad Schuller (FAZ) - " Ukraine and Panama Papers.
-Expulsion from the tax Paradise“:
+Expulsion from the tax Paradise":

 > The outrageous thing is that in August 2014, at the height of the Russian military intervention, the president and commander-in-chief of the Armed Forces founded a company in a tax haven.

-Paul Ronzheimer (picture) - " scandal about money trickery / does Poroshenko rush through the Panama account?“:
+Paul Ronzheimer (picture) - " scandal about money trickery / does Poroshenko rush through the Panama account?":

 > And then Ilovaisk happened — in the village near Donetsk hundreds of Ukrainian soldiers were surrounded and killed by Russian soldiers.
 To this day it is the biggest defeat of the Ukrainians in the war.